Chin chin is a Christian stay-at-home mom with five children. She's been a Sunday School teacher for about 30 years now.

 According to the American Lung Association, indoor air can be more polluted than outdoor air.
 Many people who stay indoors most of the time are not aware that their health is at risk because of indoor air pollution.

-Poor indoor air quality can be due to a number of factors such as poor ventilation, dust, molds, smoke and other household gases or irritants.
+Poor indoor air quality can be due to several factors such as poor ventilation, dust, molds, smoke, and other household gases or irritants.
 This may not be a big deal for healthy individuals at the outset, but for people who are suffering from upper respiratory illnesses like asthma, this can be a matter of life and death.

 7 Simple Ways to Improve Indoor Air Quality

 Improving air quality indoors doesn't require complicated steps.
 It doesn't need to be costly as well.
 Listed below are some of the practical things that you can do to help keep the air in your home fresh and clean.

 1. Don't allow smoking cigarettes inside your home.

 This rule must not be compromised, especially with children around, because second-hand smoke is a strong contributing factor to the development of asthma and other ear and respiratory infections in children.

 When dust accumulates in the home, so do chemicals and allergens.
 Sweep or use a vacuum cleaner to get rid of dust on the floor and carpets at least two times a week.
 Choose a vacuum cleaner with a hepa filter to make sure that the dust doesn't get blown back from the exhaust and don't forget to wash the filter.
 Mop the floor with plain water afterward to pick up the dust left behind by the vacuum or broom.